davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 "bawjaw"

 ## 2003

 Played a Jimmy and The Wolfpack show at Karen M's house with Mark Davis on drums.

 ## 2004

 Kelly Keller died Saturday, September 25, 2004.

+## 2005

+Jan 2005: JandTWP played every wednesday.

+Jan 1: Mary's party.

+Jan 2: Cleaned out Eli's shed.

+Jan 3: JandTWP practice.

+Jan 4: Rode nine miles.

+Jan 6: Stacks practice.
+Meeting with Yvonne L.

+Jan 7: Stacks played Sluggo's in Pensacola.

+Jan 9: Stacks played the Big Top.

+Jan 12: JandTWP at Circle Bar with Alex MacMurray.

+Jan 15: Stacks played Lounge Lizards with Paradise Vendors.

+Jan 16: Party at Tami N's.
+(Met Kirstin??)

+Jan 19: JandTWP at Circle Bar, applied for passport at the post office.

+Jan 20: ordered an eMac.

+Jan 21: dinner with Eli at Liuzza's?

+Jan 22: Krewe du Vieux, then saw Doctor a Go Go.

+Jan 23: Watched football with Christian.

+Jan 25: King Khan and BBQ at Circle Bar.

+Jan 26: JandTWP at Circle Bar.
+"Good show, nobody there."

+Jan 29: Stacks at Circle Bar.

+Feb 5: Leave for Mexico.

+Feb 7: Working in Las Blancas.

+Feb 8: Stayed in Cienega at the home of Don Matias.

+Feb 9: I noted "Kirstin's birthday."
+Also: "the dirtiest I've ever been."

+Feb 10: went into Saltillo.

+Feb 12: back from Mexico.

+May 11: Stacks played at Rendon Inn.

+Jul 10: party at Tom's place, met Gina Phillips.

+Aug 20: big party; Rubber People at Rendon Street compound.

+May 17: JandTWP at Rock and Bowl.

 ## 2006

+Jan 1: went to Kellogg Diner with Kirstin.

+Jan 7: Went to WFMU holiday party with Debbie D.

+Jan 8: Went to Brighton Beach and Coney Island with Debbie D.

+Jan 9: Went to 10th Street Bahs with Kirstin.

+Jan 10: Drinks with Alison and Iris.
+Brother Reverend at Black Betty.

+Jan 11: Band rehearsal.

+Jan 12: First noticed kind of serious groin pain.

+Jan 14: JandTWP @ Magnetic Field?

+Jan 16: Worked on Sara's site.
+Why, I don't know.
+Spoke to Debbie D.

+Jan 17: L'Express with Alison F. Watched TV with Alison and Iris.

+Jan 19: I don't kow, but I wrote "STILL HAVE IT" in my datebook.
+Oh--probably the groin pain.

+Jan 20: Woodhull Emergency Room.
+Probably last day at Citibank.

+Jan 21: Went out with Jeanne S.

+Jan 22: Dumont with Alison F., then Tainted Lady.
+Bad talk with KM.

+Jan 23: still working at Citibank.
+Went to Von, Tom & Jerry, and Castillo de Jagua with Kristin.
+She felt my hads to see if I had washed them.
+(I had.)

+Jan 24: Last day at Citi.

+Jan 25: Saw Dr. Darcan.
+Rehearsed with Benny band.

+Jan 26: I DJed at 2A.

+Jan 30: Dumont with Iris, Al, and Les, then to Barcade.

+Jan 31: Rode to Chinatown at 5:30 a.m.
+No memory of it, or why.
+Worked at Atlas Cafe.
+Drinks at zablozki's later.

 Doctor at Woodhull says "You don't _look like_ a head case."